 If you like this recipe you might also like these Beetroot Polenta Cakes with Cheese!

-This Mung Bean Mushroom Cakes Recipe is made using raw ingredients (including pre-soaked, uncooked mung beans as well as raw mushrooms), which give this recipe freshness and delicious nutty notes - enjoy this appetizer with a drizzle of lime juice.
+These Healthy Mushroom Cakes with Beans & Cheese are made using raw ingredients (including pre-soaked, uncooked mung beans as well as raw mushrooms), which give this recipe freshness and delicious nutty notes - enjoy this appetizer with a drizzle of lime juice.

 - 130 g mushrooms closed cup or chestnut, roughly chopped